Shellharbour, New South Wales: History and culture

+There were other shipwrecks that have no surviving remnants, including the Stone Fleet ship Kiltobranks, which went aground near Shellharbour, during a gale on 21 February 1924, and became a total loss.

 Facilities

 Shellharbour is undergoing extensive development with the construction of many new retail outlets and home-units.
 The main street is Addison Street, with many footpath cafés and shops and the Roo Theatre Company, running through the town and ending with the Ocean Beach Hotel opposite the harbour.
 Adjacent to the harbour is the Beverley Whitfield saltwater swimming pool and across from the Shellharbour Beach facilities is the Beverley Whitfield park, containing the Tom "Scout" Willoughby cricket oval.